Teaching Swimming in Canada

 Is being a swim instructor worth it?

-While we know that salary is not the most important thing to consider when choosing a career, having an idea of the average pay for a given job could make a big difference in positioning yourself well in the marketplace based on your experience, skills, and accomplishments.
+While we know that financial considerations are not the most important factor when choosing a career, having a general understanding of typical compensation ranges can help you position yourself effectively in the field based on your experience, skills, and accomplishments.

 monetization_on